 Is this the right type of fabric for this garment?

 You want the fabric that the manufacturer used in the garment to be appropriate for the garment.
-For example, you probably wouldn’t want a blazer made from a silky fabric.
+For example, you generally shouldn’t want a blazer made from a silky, unstructured fabric.
 The collar on the blazer, without some interfacing, would constantly flip over.
 The fabric might be so thin that you’d be able to see an impression on the sleeves from the shirt you’re wearing underneath.
 A blazer for work should be more structured than a silk shirt, which means the fabric used for the blazer should be a little more stiff than usual.

 Is this fabric low-grade?